rangi513/vw-mushroom-go/README.md

 ### Data

-The example here uses the Mushroom dataset from UCI: <https://archive.ics.uci.edu/ml/datasets/Mushroom>
+The "mushroom" example uses the Mushroom dataset from UCI: <https://archive.ics.uci.edu/ml/datasets/Mushroom>

+The "shuttle" example uses the StatLog dataset from UCI: <https://archive.ics.uci.edu/ml/datasets/Statlog+(Shuttle)>

+The repo was originally designed for only the Mushroom dataset and then it was extended to allow for testing with any additional dataset.